-On January 2015, the compensation committee (the "Committee") made restricted stock units awards of 32,372 shares to executive management under the TRC Plan for the 2015 compensation cycle that will cliff vest in three years from the grant date.
+In January 2016, the Committee made restricted stock units awards of 440,163 shares to executive management and employees under the TRC Plan for the 2016 compensation cycle that will cliff vest in three years from the grant date.

-On January 12, 2015, we repurchased 5,930 shares of grants issued in January 2012 and vested in 2015 at \$89.27 per share to satisfy the employee's minimum statutory tax withholdings on the vested awards.
-The repurchased shares are recorded in treasury stock at cost.
+On January 15, 2016, 29,123 shares of the restricted stock units granted in January 2013 vested and we repurchased 6,861 shares at \$17.04 per share to satisfy the employee's minimum statutory tax withholdings on the vested awards.
+The repurchased shares are recorded by us in treasury stock at cost.

-On January 15, 2015, the Committee awarded 5,862 shares of our common stock to our outside directors.
+On January 19, 2016, the Committee awarded 24,234 shares of our common stock to our outside directors.
 The awards vested at grant date.